-The Fund aims to achieve the objective by investing in other funds, rather than investing directly in individual bonds or shares.
+The Fund aims to achieve the objective by investing in other funds, rather than investing directly in individual shares and bonds.
 This means that the Fund is what's often known as a 'fund-of-funds'.
 The funds which it invests in may be managed by us, our Investment Adviser, or any other authorised fund manager.